FY 2019's 65,000 cap for H-1B visas has been reached, says the USCIS.

 USCIS will continue to accept and process petitions filed to do any of

-- Allow current H-1B workers to work concurrently in a second H-1B position
+- Current H-1B workers who work concurrently in a second H-1B position

 - Extend the amount of time a current H-1B worker may stay in the U.S.